Borisfwyy/GSSBL/README.md

 > The glyphic embeddings can be trained using `vae.py`.
 The data required for this step can be accessed at [Zenodo](https://zenodo.org/records/14882488).

-> To optimise glyphic embeddings using the secondary-character glyphic contrastive learning module (SGCLM), please use `contrastive.py`.
+> To optimise glyphic embeddings using the glyphic contrastive learning module (GCLM), please use `contrastive.py`.

 > The file **`data/tag.txt`** stores the **primary–secondary tag relationships** used in the SGCLM.
 Each line represents a single *primary-character tag* followed by its corresponding *secondary-character tags*.
 All secondary-character tags listed in the same line belong to the same primary-character tag.